hassanzohdy/react-router/README.md

 ## Change Log

+- 2.0.31 (12 Nov 2022)
+  - Fixed `queryString.all` function to return an empty object if the query string is empty.
 - 2.0.30 (12 Nov 2022)
   - Fixed cached path on Link component when changing locale code.
 - 2.0.29 (12 Nov 2022)